Return to Index

 - Lift as heavy a weight as you can while maintaining proper form.

-- Note: You may need to begin with a very light weight (eg, 2 pounds) and slowly progress to more weight.
+- Note: You will need to begin with a very light weight and slowly progress to more weight.

 - Work up to doing two sets of 10-15 repetitions.